re4388/Project-resume/README.md

-# Project-resume
+# Project-for-resume
-some projects gathered for demo
+Here is the place I personally put projects here for demo my ability